spinnytea/chasingshadows/README.md

 * for now, just follow the "player" (we'll add this as another task to do when we make the player un-special)

 ## game objects
-* game loop manage game objects
-* player should be a generic object
 * test with two players
 * make some dummy objects when the game starts